 The oil can be simply added into your existing shampoo or conditioner.
 It is also fine to massage it onto the scalp and hair.
 It pairs well with other oils, such as Argan, jojoba oil and many essential oils for hair.
 If dandruff is an issue pair it with essential oils for dandruff.
 Rosehip oil is a favorite ingredient in homemade hair care products.
 See my hair serum recipe below.

 Create a simple rosehip oil hair mask.
 Just mix a ½ teaspoon of rosehip oil into a tablespoon of hyaluronic acid serum for a super hydrating hair treatment.

 While developed for facial application, my Rose Face Spray contains rosehip oil and can also be applied to hair as a leave-in conditioner.

-While most people have absolutely no issue with this oil.
-Like anything, some will be more sensitive to it.
-Before applying generously, spot test of the oil on your skin.
+While most people have absolutely no issue with this oil and having an allergic reaction is rare, like anything, some will be more sensitive to it.
+Before applying generously, do a patch test of the oil on an inconspicuous area of your skin.
 If you get no reaction by the next day, feel free to proceed.

 There is no difference.
 They are the same thing.

 It is high quality, but CO2 extraction is actually the best process for making rosehip oil.
 In the process oxygen never comes in contact with the oil during production.
 This avoids oxidation and extends shelf life.
 The problem is it is nearly impossible to find.